Egg stuffed meatloaf is just as easy to make as regular meatloaf, but it’s so festive and elegant, and so much fun to eat!

 Almond flour and parmesan replace the breadcrumbs

-I add almond flour and parmesan to this egg stuffed meatloaf instead of breadcrumbs.
-Many (though not all) experts believe they are healthier than wheat, and they work well to absorb the cooking juices and keep most of them inside the meatloaf.
+I add healthy almond flour and parmesan cheese to this egg stuffed meatloaf instead of breadcrumbs.
+They work well to absorb the cooking juices and keep most of them inside the meatloaf.

 The ketchup is optional